>>> def simple_coroutine(): # (1)

 A coroutine is defined as a generator function: with

-is used in an expression; when the coroutine is designed just to receive data from the client it yields None—this is implicit because there is no expression to the right of theyield
+yieldis used in an expression; when the coroutine is designed just to receive data from the client it yields None—this is implicit because there is no expression to the right of theyieldkeyword. -

 As usual with generators, you call the function to get a generator object back.